GSCrawley/native_map/README.md

 ## the app was built using Expo, React Native, react-native-gesture-handler, and D3.

 ### covid data from covid19.who.it
 ### special thanks to Jo Berkner of @GeoLic for sharing his passion for data visualization, and explaining this process in such painstaking detail.
-I'm really glad JavaScript is the same in English and German!

 #### commit #b6b01b4 is the fully rendered map, pre-data and pre-gesture.